Tjørnuvík Travel Guide

 Visitors can venture into the mountains and go hiking between Tjørnuvík and Saksun.
 The path is public and the trek takes three hours and can be done all year round at no cost.

-If you want to experience the attraction of Mýlingur, the hike to this spiky mountain and sheer cliff starts from Tjørnuvík.
-Hiking to Mýlingur takes two hours.
+If you want to experience the attraction of Mount Mýlingur, the hike to this spiky mountain and sheer cliff starts from Tjørnuvík.
+The out-and-back hike to Mount Mýlingur takes a least two hours in each direction.

-It takes an hour to drive from the capital Tórshavn.
-The village is also an hour’s ride from the airport in the Faroe Islands.
+It takes an hour to drive here from the capital, Tórshavn.
+The secluded hamlet is also an hour’s ride from the airport in the Faroe Islands.

 Go to this quaint settlement to feel the remoteness of the isles.
 The place has a tranquil feel to it.